rajivsarvepalli/mock-alchemy/docs/user_guide/index.rst

 Getting and Deleting
 ^^^^^^^^^^^^^^^^^^^^

-Let us return the :ref:`previous example <data_stubbing>`, but now we can test deleting as well.
+Let us reuse the :ref:`previous example <data_stubbing>`, but now we can test deleting as well.
 We modify the ``complex_data_analysis`` to be:

 .. code-block:: python